WebAssembly/spec/proposals/js-string-builtins/Overview.md

 The `WebAssemblyCompileOptions` dictionary is extended with a `boolean importedStringConstants` flag.
 When this is set, the module may define imports of the form `(import "'" "%stringConstant%"" (global externref))`, and the JS-API will use the provided `%stringConstant%` import field name to be the value of the global.
 This allows for any UTF-8 string to be imported with minimal overhead.

+This works by having the JS-API create a `(global (ref extern))` for each string constant, and provide that as the import value to the module.
+The [normal import checking for globals](https://webassembly.github.io/gc/core/valid/matching.html#match-globaltype) is performed, which allows for a user to specify either nullable or non-nullable externref, as long as the import global type is immutable.
+This check is eager, resulting in a compile error if it fails.

 The string namespace is chosen to be the single quote ASCII character `'`.
-We may revise this to be a longer name before this proposal is finalized.
+This is to reduce binary size impact.
+We may revise this to be a longer name before this proposal is finalized, if we can mitigate the binary size increase.

-All imports that reference this namespace must be globals of type immutable externref.
-If they are not, an eager compile error is emitted.

 ## JS String Builtin API